khakhalin/notes/keywords/git.md

 * `git reset` - default mode of reset is `mixed`, which is not destructive (as in `hard`), but unlike `soft`, doesn't automatically stage files that were changed since that commit.
 Which means that it's easier to lose them.
 If commit isn't specified, it just resets the last commit.

 # Destructive commands
+* `git branch branch_name --force` - to leave weird states like "Detached head with uncommited changes after a failed rebase"
 * `git clean` - from the current dir, removes all files that are not under version control (all untracked files)
 * `git reset --hard [commit_id]` - reset to commit (last one by default), mercilessly discarding and erasing everything that happened since (all changes, committed and uncommited).
 * `git push --force` - hard push to origin, overwriting it: A _super_ dangerous a wrong thing to do; forbidden on all normal repos.